Program that individualizes care and promotes a safe place for healing and wellness.

 This one patient had such a significant effect on staff that it led to the development and utilization of the BEE Mindful program at the hospital.

-At the 2019 Quality and Safety in Children's Health Conference, Sharon Goodman, M.A., CPNP, RN-BC, and Jennifer Simonetti, M.S.N., RN, CPN, founders of the BEE Mindful Program at Cohen Children's Medical Center, discussed how they identified a lack of tools and resources for patients and staff specific to caring for children with special needs.
-Their mantra from the beginning of the project was if they could help one person and prevent what happened to this one patient, the program would be a success.
+Here's how the BEE Mindful Program at Cohen Children's Medical Center identifies a lack of tools and resources for patients and staff specific to caring for children with special needs.
+The team's mantra from the beginning of the project was if they could help one person and prevent what happened to this one patient, the program would be a success.

 Numbers show the need